 Increasing the number of digital displays in our prime audience locations is an important element of our organic growth strategy, as digital displays have the potential to attract additional business from both new and existing customers.
 We believe digital displays are attractive to our customers because they allow for the development of richer and more visually engaging messages, provide our customers with the flexibility both to target audiences and to quickly launch new advertising campaigns, and eliminate or greatly reduce print production and installation costs.
 In addition, digital displays enable us to run multiple advertisements on each display.
 Digital billboard displays generate approximately four to five times more revenue per display on average than comparable traditional static billboard displays.
-Digital billboard displays also incur, on average, approximately two to four times more costs, including higher variable costs associated with the increase in revenue than comparable traditional static billboard displays generate higher profits and cash flows than comparable traditional static billboard displays generate higher profits and cash flows than comparable traditional static billboard displays.
+Digital billboard displays also incur, on average, approximately two to four times more costs, including higher variable costs associated with the increase in revenue than comparable traditional static billboard displays.
+As a result, digital billboard displays generate higher profits and cash flows than comparable traditional static billboard displays.